Company Roots

 Mike Reedy

+Now Associated had an urgent need for electric products like motors, rechargeable batteries and chargers, so Roger hired Mike Reedy to take care of those needs.
 During the beginning of Associated's entry into the electric part of the hobby in 1980, Mike Reedy joined Associated.
 With Mike as part of the team, the Associated drivers were never lacking for horsepower.
-Reedy-powered cars have won more than 27 IFMAR World Championships to date, far surpassing any other R/C motor manufacturer.
-Mike Reedy was late to retire in 2004.
+(Mike Reedy was later to retire in 2004.)

 The RC10 Debuts